dabbeg/dotfiles/README.md

 Now we need to finish installation of YouCompleteMe with going to dotfiles/vim/bundle/YouCompleteMe and doing:
 `./install.sh --clang-completer`

 possibly you will get an error because there are three depandancies YCM depends on, to fix that you can add them and run the command above again:
+Ubuntu:
-`sudo apt-get install build-essentials CMake python-dev`
+`apt-get install build-essentials CMake python-dev`
+Fedora:
+`yum install cmake python-devel`

 To make vim-powerline work properly we need to install custom fonts.
 `mkdir ~/.fonts`